Climate Change & Energy

 Examples of what needs to be done:

-- Have an efficient and effective emissions trading scheme (ETS) based on world's best practice
+- Have an efficient and effective Emissions Intensity Scheme (EIS) based on world's best practice

 - Australia needs to quickly move toward a cleaner and more affordable energy future.
 This will involve reduced reliance on economically unsustainable technologies